 - Several high schools have a Career Pathway built into their high school Dual Credit/Expanded Options program.
 These courses build toward certificates that provide the necessary preparation to help a student obtain those vital skills necessary for employment in addition to credits that will apply toward an associate’s degree from Southwestern.

 - Click here for more information about Career Pathways or contact the High School Relations Coordinator.

-- In-district high school students who have earned a 3.75 accumulative high school GPA, who will be enrolled in Southwestern Fall Term immediately following high school, and placing into college level math and writing are eligible for the SOCC High School GPA Tuition Waiver.
+- In-district high school students who have earned a 3.75 accumulative high school GPA, who will be enrolled in Southwestern Fall Term immediately following high school, and placing into college level math and writing are eligible for the Southwestern's High School GPA Tuition Waiver.

 - Student must submit a high school transcript mid-year during their senior year if they feel they will have a 3.75 GPA or close to it; and then again at the end of their senior year.